Magic Grants for Ada Comstock Scholars

 How is the funding for the Magic Grant disbursed?
 Is it a taxable event?

-The funding will be disbursed as a check paid directly to the awardee by the controller's office.
+The funding will be disbursed directly to the awardee by the controller's office.
 Magic Grants are considered income by the I.R.S.
 U.S. citizens will receive an I.R.S.
 Form 1099 on the income received.
 For non-U.S. citizens, 30 percent will be deducted from their award.

 If I am not a U.S. citizen, will I need an American work visa to accept a Magic Grant?